Predictions in all categories are evaluated against reference structures released by the PDB on a weekly basis.

 Evaluation of “private” or “development” servers is provided exclusively for development purposes.
 You acknowledge that such results can only be published after marking the complete dataset as “public” on CAMEO.
 For more information please see our terms.

 CAMEO is developed by the Computational Structural Biology Group at the SIB Swiss Institute of Bioinformatics and the Biozentrum of the University of Basel.
-CAMEO is partially supported by the SIB Swiss Institute of Bioinformatics and ELIXIR Excelerate.
-ELIXIR-EXCELERATE is funded by the European Commission within the Research Infrastructures programme of Horizon 2020, grant agreement number 676559.
+This project has furthermore received funding from ELIXIR and the European Union's Horizon 2020 research and innovation programme under grant agreement numbers 676559 and 101003551.